Tropical forest biodiversity group

 Franck Jabot (PhD 2005-2009) Franck holds a diploma from Ecole Polytechnique.
 During his PhD project he worked on improving inference methods for Hubbell's neutral theory of biodiversity.
 He developed new techniques based on the Approximate Bayesian Computation method.
 He is now staff researcher at IRSTEA, Clermont-Ferrand.

 Renato Lima (PDRA 2015-2016) Renato was a post-doctoral associate in the group, funded by Fundacao de Amparo a Pesquisa do Estado de Sao Paulo.
 He holds a PhD in ecology from Universidade de Sao Paulo.
 His aim is to explain the causes of spatial structure in plant communities using phylogenetic information and functional traits, with a special focus on the floristic assemblages of Sao Paulo State in Southeast Brazil.
-He's now back at USP, though still frequently visiting France.
+He is now a Marie Curie fellow at Naturalis Leiden, though still frequently visiting France.

 Pierre-Jean Malé (PDRA 2011-2013) PJ holds a Msc from Montpellier University and a PhD from Toulouse University, where he worked on ant genetic systems.
 As a post-doc in the group, he worked to develop early methods of transcriptome sequencing in tropical plants, and plastid genome sequencing by Illumina shotgun sequencing.
-He is now post-doc at University of Toronto in Megan Frederickson's lab.
+He is now post-doc at Harvard University.

 Victoria Meyer (PhD 2012-2016) Victoria was a PhD student, co-supervised by Sassan Saatchi in Los Angeles (defended in January 2017, congrats!!).
 She holds a Msc from Bordeaux University.
 She is working on the potential of LiDAR data to recover biomass and forest structure information in old-growth tropical forests.
 She will be based at the Jet Propulsion Laboratory in Pasadena for a post-doc (NASA/CalTech).